George Pickett: Early assignments

 Pickett made a colorful general.
-He rode a sleek black charger named "Old Black", and wore a small blue kepi-style cap, with buffed gloves over the sleeves of an immaculately tailored uniform that had a double row of gold buttons on the coat, and shiny gold spurs on his highly polished boots.
-He held an elegant riding crop whether mounted or walking.
-His moustache drooped gracefully beyond the corners of his mouth and then turned upward at the ends.
+He rode a sleek black charger named "Old Black", and wore a small blue kepi-style cap, with buffed gloves over the sleeves of a tailored uniform that had a double row of gold buttons on the coat, and gold spurs on his polished boots.
+He held a riding crop whether mounted or walking.
+His moustache drooped beyond the corners of his mouth and then turned upward at the ends.
 His hair was the talk of the Army: "long ringlets flowed loosely over his shoulders, trimmed and highly perfumed, his beard likewise was curling and giving up the scent of Araby."

 Pickett's first combat command was during the Peninsula Campaign, leading a brigade that was nicknamed the Gamecocks (the brigade would eventually be led by Richard B. Garnett in Pickett's Charge).
 Pickett led his brigade ably in the battles of Williamsburg and Seven Pines, earning commendations from his superiors.
 At Gaines's Mill on June 27 he was shot off his horse while leading his brigade in its first assault.
 Pickett continued to move forward with his men for a while, leading his horse on foot.
 A second assault by Pickett's brigade, led by Colonel Eppa Hunton, along with the brigade led by Cadmus M. Wilcox, broke the Union line.
 Pickett feared that he had taken a mortal blow to his shoulder, but the wound was initially assessed by others as minor.
 The shoulder wound turned out to be severe enough that, though it was not fatal, Pickett was out of action for the next three months, and his arm would remain stiff for at least a year.

 When Pickett returned to the Army in September 1862, following the Battle of Antietam, he was given command of a two-brigade division in the corps commanded by his old colleague from Mexico, Major General Longstreet.
 Pickett was promoted to major general on October 10.
 Shortly afterwards his division was upgraded to five brigades, commanded by Generals Garnett, James L. Kemper, Lewis Armistead, Montgomery Dent Corse and Micah Jenkins.
 The division was only lightly engaged at the Battle of Fredericksburg in December.